New delegated regulation published in the Official Journal

 - United Arab Emirates

-Entry into force of the amendments
+Entry into force

-Current high-risk countries
+Current list of high-risk third countries

 - Afghanistan